Reducing Challenging Behaviors during Transitions: Strategies for Early Childhood Educators to Share with Parents

 Tyrrell A.L., R. Freeman, & C.R.
 Chambers.
 2006.
 “Family Perceptions of Challenging Behavior: Strategies for Providing Effective Supports.”
 In Young Exceptional Children Monograph Series No. 8: Supporting Social Emotional Development in Young Children, eds.
 E.M.
 Horn & H. Jones, 29–41.
 Missoula, MT: Division for Early Childhood of the Council for Exceptional Children.

 Anne M. Butler, PhD, is an instructional assistant professor in the Department of Counseling and Special Education at DePaul University, Chicago.
 Her research focuses on collaborating with teachers and families to implement strategies around challenging behavior and the practical application of those strategies. [email protected]

-Michaelene M. Ostrosky, PhD, is head of the Department of Special Education at the University of Illinois and is the Grace Wicall Gauthier Professor of Education.
-Her research and teaching focus on early childhood inclusion, social and emotional competence, peer relationships, and challenging behavior. firstname.lastname@example.org
+Michaelene M. Ostrosky, PhD, is Grayce Wicall Gauthier Professor of Education in the Department of Special Education at the University of Illinois Urbana-Champaign.
+Throughout her career, she has been involved in research and dissemination on the inclusion of children with disabilities, social and emotional competence, and challenging behavior. [email protected]